 - To serve as a networking opportunity for CBOs to connect with Strategic Partners of NCRN, as well as representatives from local and regional health offices.

 RCC participants will be responsible for informing and engaging with regional groups, aligning activities, building capacity, and engaging their prioritized community in coordination with NCRN’s local and national partners on COVID-19 testing, vaccinations, and primary care services.

-NCUIH is the only national strategic organization representing urban AI/AN populations within NCRN, bringing awareness and education about the complexities of Native health and helping identify gaps to alleviate negative impacts of COVID-19.
+NCUIH is the national strategic organization representing urban AI/AN populations within NCRN, bringing awareness and education about the complexities of Native health and helping identify gaps to alleviate negative impacts of COVID-19.

 Commitments and Deliverables

 - Participate in quarterly RCC meetings scheduled on June 15, September 21, and December 7, 2021, from 3:00 – 4:30 p.m.
 EST on Zoom.
 Meeting invitations and details will be sent by Morehouse NCRN to all community organizations who signed up using the above link.

 - Represent urban Indian health community perspectives in RCC meetings.

 - Network with NCRN RCC member organizations within your region.